-T-Mobile’s 5G plans were well underway before the Sprint-T-Mobile merger became official earlier this year, but adding Sprint’s 5G to its own network has certainly aided T-Mobile’s effort to enhance 5G performance, as it uses Sprint's mid-band spectrum to speed up its own 5G performance.
+T-Mobile’s 5G plans were well underway before the Sprint-T-Mobile merger became official during 2020, but adding Sprint’s 5G to its own network has certainly aided T-Mobile’s effort to enhance 5G performance, as it uses Sprint's mid-band spectrum to speed up its own 5G performance.
 That's helped T-Mobile boost its unlimited data plans, offering truly unlimited data with its most expensive plan while also offering 5G through one of the cheaper plans out there.

 T-Mobile 5G bands: How they work

 T-Mobile is using what it calls a “layer cake” approach to 5G, turning to different technologies to build out a far-reaching network with improved speeds and latency.
 Thus far, the focus has been on using sub-6GHz spectrum, which has an extensive reach, but only modestly faster speeds than LTE.
-This approach has formed the backbone of the nationwide 5G coverage T-Mobile launched late last year.
+This approach has formed the backbone of the nationwide 5G coverage T-Mobile launched in late 2019.
 (More on that below.)
 T-Mobile calls this coverage Extended Range 5G.

-After its long-delayed merger with Sprint finally closed this year, T-Mobile began repurposing Sprint’s mid-band spectrum into its own network.
+After its long-delayed merger with Sprint finally closed in 2020, T-Mobile began repurposing Sprint’s mid-band spectrum into its own network.
 That’s improving 5G performance in some of the cities that T-Mobile covers.
 "Together with Sprint, we're the only ones who can build 5G with breadth and depth," T-Mobile president and chief operating officer Mike Sievert said at a November 2019 event detailing 5G initiatives under the new T-Mobile.
 This faster coverage is known as Ultra Capacity 5G.

 T-Mobile also is eyeing millimeter wave (mmWave) technology to build out its 5G network, with some coverage in a handful of cities.
-That’s a stark contrast to rival Verizon, which has made mmWave-based 5G the center of its initial 5G rollout efforts.
-As a result, Verizon’s 5G speeds are much faster, but its network doesn’t reach as far as T-Mobile’s.
+That’s a stark contrast to rival Verizon, which made mmWave-based 5G the center of its initial 5G rollout efforts.
+As a result, Verizon’s 5G speeds were much faster during the last, but its initial network didn't reach as far as T-Mobile’s.
 (That's changed somewhat, after Verizon launched nationwide 5G coverage of its own in the fall of 2019.)
 As fast as mmWave is, it can’t penetrate obstacles like walls and windows — that means T-Mobile’s slower network can reach indoors while Verizon’s has a more difficult time.

 T-Mobile 5G coverage map